Miscellaneous

 This will return zero on success, or an error number.
 On platforms that lack this

-capability, such as Windows, it will return NNG_ENOTSUP
+capability, such as Windows, it will return NNG_ENOTSUP.

 tip